j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 "C:\Windows\System32\rundll32.exe" D:\review.dll,StartW
 ```

-That activity was followed by deployment of `C:\Users\Public\update.exe`.
+That execution chain was followed by deployment of `C:\Users\Public\update.exe`.

 ### Persistence

-Persistence mechanisms observed in the reviewed telemetry included:
+Persistence observed in the reviewed telemetry included:

 - Installation and configuration of `AnyDesk`
-- A scheduled task named `WindowsUpdate` on the Domain Controller
+- Creation of a scheduled task named `WindowsUpdate`
 - Creation of the backdoor account `svc_backup`

 ### Privilege Escalation